Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 9/10/05 Interior Renderings Released

 The first renderings of the lobby and casino have lead me to start preparing a meal consisting of my earlier statements.
-These are quite stunning, With design by Dougall Design (who also did THEHotel at Mandalay Bay), the PH folks have me raising an eyebrow.
+These are quite stunning, with design by Dougall Design (who also did THEHotel at Mandalay Bay), the PH folks have me raising an eyebrow.
 They may actually transform the Aladdin into a truly great resort.

 The entire transformation is scheduled to be completed one year from now and will be done in three phases.